pivlab/onboarding/onboarding.md

 Once a project has been presented once and feedback incorporated, additional presentations are optional in advance of meetings.
 Poster presentations should be shared in the `#general` slack channel at least a week before printing.

-**Code of Conduct:** All members of the lab, along with visitors, are expected to agree with this code of conduct.
+**Code of conduct:** All members of the lab, along with visitors, are expected to agree with this code of conduct.
 We will enforce this code.
 We expect cooperation from all members to help ensuring a safe environment for everybody.
 The lab is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, or religion (or lack thereof).